Thank you for considering The BMJ as the right place for your article.

-Please ensure that anything you submit to the BMJ conforms to the International Committee of Medical Journal Editors uniform requirements for manuscripts submitted to biomedical journals and also to the BMJ's general article requirements .
+Please ensure that anything you submit to The BMJ conforms to the International Committee of Medical Journal Editors's uniform recommendations for manuscripts submitted to biomedical journals and also to The BMJ's general article requirements .

 For the advice on submitting the following article types, please follow the links in the list below:

 The BMJ does not publish standard case reports.
-However we do publish articles about real cases as long as they are suitable for presentation in specifically educational formats.
-These include Lesson of the Week, Interactive Case Report, Evidence Based Report, Drug Point (all of which appear in the Practice section), Endgames case reports and picture quizzes, and as very brief reports accompanying Minerva pictures.
-For each of these you will need to provide a signed BMJ consent form from the patient.
+We do, however, publish articles about real cases as long as they are suitable for presentation in specifically educational formats.
+These include Endgames case reviews and picture quizzes, and very brief reports accompanying Minerva pictures.
+For each of these you will need to provide a signed consent form from the patient.

-If you would like to submit a more straightforward case report, or if your submission to the BMJ in one of the above cateories does not succeed, you might like to try submitting to our sister journal BMJ Case Reports.
-Full information is at http://casereports.bmj.com/instructions-for-authors
+If you would like to submit a more straightforward case report, or if your submission to The BMJ in one of the above categories does not succeed, you might like to try submitting to our sister journal BMJ Case Reports.
+Full information is at here

 Please note that all letters to the editor must be submitted as rapid responses to articles published on bmj.com.
-Use search on bmj.com to find the article you are responding to and then click on the link at the top of the page marked "Respond to this article".
-This is the only way to submit a letter to BMJ: all letters that appear in the print BMJ and on bmj.com have arrived initially as rapid responses.
+Use search on bmj.com to find the article to which you are responding, and then follow the link at the top of the page, marked "Respond to this article."
+This is the only way to submit a letter to The BMJ: all letters that appear in the printed issue of The BMJ and on bmj.com arrived as rapid responses initially.
 See responding to articles for more information.

 We are no longer accepting submissions for medical classics.

-Above all, a Personal View is a piece of highly readable and compelling comment that appeals to our international readership of practising doctors.
-These are original, opinion based essays of about 850 words, by a single author, with up to 12 references.
-The best Personal View pieces make a single strong, novel, and well argued point.
-They are also often topical, significant, insightful, and attention grabbing.
-We publish anonymous Personal View articles only by special arrangement when it would be impossible for the article to appear with the author's name.
+A personal view is a piece of highly readable and compelling comment that appeals to our international readership of practising doctors.
+These original, opinion based essays strictly by a single author have no more than 600 words and up to 10 references.
+The best personal view pieces make a single strong, novel, and well argued point.
+They are also often topical, insightful, and attention grabbing.
+We publish anonymous personal view articles only by special arrangement when it would be impossible for the article to appear with the author's name.
+Accepted articles are all published online initially on BMJ Opinion, but may not be published in print.
 Please submit online at http://submit.bmj.com.
 We cannot promise publication before the piece is submitted.

 These should be submitted as "Minerva" via our online editorial office and should follow our specific advice on submitting images.
 Please provide two or three sentences (no more than 100 words) explaining the picture, and please send us the signed consent to publication from the patient.
 We need written consent from every patient, parent or next of kin, regardless of whether the patient can be identified or not from the picture.